pypa/build/docs/source/index.rst

 ``python -m pep517.build``
 --------------------------

-``python-build`` implements a CLI tailored to end users. ``python -m pep517.build`` *"implements essentially the simplest possible frontend tool, to exercise and illustrate how the core functionality can be used"*.
+``python-build`` implements a CLI tailored to end users.

+``pep517.build`` contained a proof-of-concept of a :pep:`517` frontend.
+It *"implement[ed] essentially the simplest possible frontend tool, to exercise and illustrate how the core functionality can be used"*.
+It has since been `deprecated and is scheduled for removal`_.

 Custom Behaviors